emilianvrd/Maneuvers/Fantasy maneuvers/Archetypes.md

 ### Archmage
 Archmages are masters of all types of magic and you are now one of them.

-Once per day, you can perform a Flourish with the Spell without expending a use of it.
-You do not need to have the Flourish to perform it in this way.
+Once per day, you can perform a Flourish with the Spell trait.
+You do not need to have the Flourish or expend a use of it to perform it in this way.

 ### Armored
 You have trained wearing armor.

-You gain proficiency in light armor, medium armor, and shields.
+You gain proficiency in light armor and medium armor.
 If you already had proficiency in light or medium armor, you instead gain proficiency in all armor and shield.
 If you had proficiency in medium or heavy armor, you ignore the speed penalty from wearing armor.
 If you already were proficient in all armor, you also gain a +1 circumstance bonus to AC while wearing armor.

 ### Artificer
 You are a masterful creator of technological wonders and can use them to devastating effect.

-When you learn a Fighting Move, skill feat, or Flourish that has the Spell trait, you can cause it to lose that trait as you can replicate Spells with advanced technology.
+When you learn a Fighting Move, Skill Feat, or Flourish that has the Spell trait, you can cause it to lose that trait as you can replicate Spells with advanced technology.
 In addition, whenever you or an ally makes an Ability check, you can use your reaction to create a minor invention to help.
 The target then gains a +1 circumstance bonus to the triggering check.

 ### Artillerist
-An artillerist specializes in using heavy weaponry to devastating effect.
+An artillerist specializes in using heavy siege weaponry to devastating effect.

-You have crafted yourself a special cannon.
+You have crafted yourself a special cannon or other siege weaponry.
 The cannon is a Large object with 50 hp and 15 AC.
 As an action while the cannon is within 12m of you, you can cause the cannon to move up to 12m.
 In addition, when you perform a Fighting move or Flourish that deals damage and you cannon is within 12m of you, you can cause the effect to originate from the cannon instead of you.
 If you cause a Flourish to originate from the cannon instead, you gain a +2 item bonus to the damage.

 ### Assassin
 You've trained to assassinate your foes, and you do so with tenacity and precision.